-So our job now is it determine how this contract is going to be recorded in the books.
-We have to work out what, if any, revenue are we going to bring to account now and then how future cashflow streams will be recorded.
+So our job now is to determine how we are going to record the contract in the books.
+We must work out what revenue we will bring to account now and then record future cashflow streams.

 - there is a new mobile contact; this phone sells at a normal stand-alone price (ie outside of any phone contract) for $500;

-- a similar cell phone voice, text and data plan sells for a stand-alone price of approximately $15;
+- a similar cell phone voice, text and data plan sells for a stand-alone price of approximately $15 per month;

 - the broadband router sells for a stand-alone price for $40 ;